xhyrom/discord-datamining/data/articles/normal/articles/12612888127767/content.md

 <p>3.
 Here you will see a list of available servers and sounds that you can use.
 Tap on any sound that you’d like to play.</p>
 <p><strong>Option 2 : New Mobile App Layout</strong></p>
 <p>1.
 Navigate to a server and join your intended voice channel.</p>
 <p>2.
-While in the voice channel, swipe from the bottom up to pull up the mobile menu and then tap on the <strong>Activities </strong>button.</p>
+While in the voice channel, tap on the Rocket icon at the bottom of the screen that will launch the <strong>Activities</strong>.
+From there, tap the <strong>Soundboard</strong> option at the top of the menu.</p>
 <p>3.
 Next, tap on <strong>Soundboard</strong> and then here you will see a list of available servers and sounds that you can use.
 Tap on any sound that you’d like to play.</p>
 <h2 id="h_01GTYZSNM9T3V440WDB2SVEVDX">How can I upload new sounds to the server’s Soundboard?</h2>
 <p>To upload new sounds press on the <strong>Add Sound</strong> button with the Soundboard panel open.</p>